 Note: Texas Medicaid will not reimburse PPECC services that duplicate services that are the legal responsibility of the school districts.
 The school district, through the SHARS program, is required to meet the client's skilled nursing needs while the client is at school.
-However, if those needs cannot be met by SHARS or the school district, documentation supporting medical necessity may be submitted to the Texas Medicaid Claims Administrator.
+However, if those needs cannot be met by SHARS or the school district, documentation supporting medical necessity may be submitted to the claims administrator.